-Using an oscilloscope's fast Fourier transform (FFT) capabilities to view signals in the frequency domain can help identify sources that contribute to the noise on a supply.
+Using an oscilloscope's FFT capabilities to view signals in the frequency domain can be helpful in identifying sources that contribute to the noise on a supply.

-In this example, we have a switching DC / DC converter converting 5 V to 3.3 V. The switcher operates at 2.8 MHz.
-Elsewhere on the PC board is a 10 MHz clock and 125 MHz clock running.
-Referring to the previous tips, we will use the 1.1:1 attenuation ratio of Keysight's N7020A power rail probe, apply 3.3 V of probe offset, and limit the bandwidth to 500 MHz to measure the noise on the 3.3 V supply.
-The probe connects to a Keysight MXR-Series oscilloscope.
+In this example we have a switching DC/ DC converter converting 5 V to 3.3 V. The switcher operates at 2.8 MHz.
+Elsewhere on the PC board there is a 10 MHz clock and 125 MHz clock running.
+We will make use of the previous Tips and use the 1.1:1 attenuation ratio of Keysight's N7020A power rail probe, apply 3.3 V of probe offset and limit the bandwidth to 500 MHz to measure the noise on the 3.3 V supply.
+The probe is connected to a Keysight MXR-Series oscilloscope.
 Figure 8 shows the results of this measurement in the time domain.
 From the time domain view, we can see a signal of ~360 ns period, which is the remnants of the 2.8 MHz, but it is not obvious that the 10 MHz and 125 MHz clocks are creating noise on the 3.3 V supply.